combinators/expression-problem/scripts/README.txt

 2. Produce full report to validate which AIPs are truly correct

+  c:\Python37\python.exe ..\..\scripts\compare.py ..\..\scripts\[EVOLUTION-JSON] > REPORT

-  `python3 compare.py [EVOLUTION-JSON]` where EVOLUTION-JSON is either "system-j.json" or "system-main.json".
-  Note that the JSON files look like the following, so you can specify the location of the analysis directory.
+  where EVOLUTION-JSON is either "system-j.json" or "system-main.json".
+Note that the JSON files look like the following and contain predecessor information for each EIP to make the Python processing a bit easier.

          {
-           "directory" : "analysis-J",
            "evolutions" : [
              { "J1" : ["M0"] },
              { "J2" : ["J1"] },